 Challenge

-Research shows that accidental injuries are the leading cause of death in children and youth ages 0 to 19 in the United States.
+Research shows that unintentional injuries are the leading cause of death in children and youth ages 0 to 19 in the United States.
 In 2018, the National Center for Health Statistics reported that injury-related deaths among 10- to 19-year-olds had significantly increased due to injuries, traffic accidents, substance misuse, violence, and suicide.
 These trends can and must be reversed.

 Key Activities